Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Average Causal Effects: Primal Fixability of Treatment T

-According to Lemma~\ref{lem:dr}, the estimator derived from the nonparametric IF is a \textit{doubly robust} estimator.
-This allows us to perform consistent inferences for the target parameter $\psi(t)$ even in settings where a large part of the model likelihood is arbitrarily misspecified, provided that conditional models for variables in either $\mathbb{M}$ or $\mathbb{L}$ are specified correctly.
-In addition, double robustness implies that the bias of the estimator has a product form which allows parametric $(\sqrt{n})$ convergence rates for $\psi(t)$ to be obtained even if flexible machine learning models with slower than parametric convergence rates are used to fit nuisance models.
-See \citep{chernozhukov2018double} for details.
+According to Theorem~\ref{lem:dr}, the APIPW estimator is a \textit{doubly robust} estimator.
+This allows us to perform consistent inference for the target parameter $\psi(t)$ even in settings where a large part of the model likelihood is arbitrarily misspecified, provided that the appropriate conditional models for variables in either $\mathbb{M}$ or $\mathbb{L}$ are specified correctly.
+The double robustness of the APIPW estimator stems from the fact that its bias has a product form which allows parametric $(\sqrt{n})$ convergence rates for $\psi(t)$ to be obtained even if flexible machine learning models with slower than parametric convergence rates (but faster than $n^{-1/4}$) are used to fit the nuisance models, that is the conditional factors involving variables in $\mathbb{M}$ and $\mathbb{L}$; see \cite{chernozhukov2018double} for more details and \cite{robins2008higher,rotnitzky2020characterization} for further discussions.